probmods/probmods2/solutions/03-conditioning.md

   var letter = sample(letters);
   var position = letterVals.indexOf(letter) + 1;
   var winProb = 1 / Math.pow(position, 2);
-  condition(...)
+  var win = flip(winProb);
+  condition(win)
-  return ...
+  return letter;
 });
 viz.auto(distribution);
+viz.table(distribution);
 ~~~~

-Fill in the `...`'s in the code to compute $$p(h \mid \text{win})$$.
+> Fill in the `...`'s in the code to compute $$p(h \mid \text{win})$$.
-Include a screenshot of the resulting graph.
+> Include a screenshot of the resulting graph.
-What letter has the highest posterior probability?
+> What letter has the highest posterior probability?

+`a`

-In English, what does it mean that this letter has the highest posterior?
+> In English, what does it mean that this letter has the highest posterior?

+If we had to guess a letter, `a` would be the best one.
+It's both likely to be drawn a priori (because it's a vowel) and likely to result in a win if Bob drew it.

-It might be interesting to comment out the `condition` statement so you can compare visually the prior (no `condition` statement) to the posterior (with `condition`).
+> It might be interesting to comment out the `condition` statement so you can compare visually the prior (no `condition` statement) to the posterior (with `condition`).
+>

-Make sure that your WebPPL answers and hand-computed answers agree -- note that this demonstrates the equivalence between the program view of conditional probability and the distributional view.
+> Make sure that your WebPPL answers and hand-computed answers agree -- note that this demonstrates the equivalence between the program view of conditional probability and the distributional view.

 ### e)